Modder Proves X570 Boards' Chipset Can Be Cooled Passively With Custom Heatsink

 For some reason almost all AMD X570 motherboards come with a tiny little chipset fan, some even hiding inside covers that look like passive heatsinks.
-Modder "DerReuhrer" didn't like the pesky little fan on his Asus ROG Strix X570-E motherboard, and thus decided it was time for some DIY work, as detailed by OC3D.
+Modder "DerRuehrer" didn't like the pesky little fan on his Asus ROG Strix X570-E motherboard, and thus decided it was time for some DIY work, as detailed by OC3D.

 He did this by milling his own heatsink out of a block of aluminium, which he covered with a layer of paint to make it match the motherboard's theme.
 This didn't quite do the job, so he also added a heatpipe along the bottom of the heatsink along its length, which would distribute the heat better from the chip's surface.
 A good mating between the heatpipe and heatsink was created using Arctic MX-2 paste.

 The solution does depend on some air being blown over the heatsink from the graphics card, but overall, it even improved the chipset temperatures.
-"Depending on the ambient temperature the idle temperature is between 45° C and 50° C, the temperature under load varies between 55° C and 65° C," DerReuhrer explained.
+"Depending on the ambient temperature the idle temperature is between 45° C and 50° C, the temperature under load varies between 55° C and 65° C," DerRuehrer explained.
 "Both were initially on the higher side but went down after a few weeks."

 He said that the temperatures at idle with the original cooler hovered around the 60°C mark while the fan was spinning at 2500 RPM, which makes us wonder: why do motherboard vendors choose to implement these noisy little fans?